 The evolution of mental health services for people with an intellectual disability in New South Wales is yet to be well documented.
 In particular, the experience of health and disability professionals, and intellectual disability advocates at the front line of service delivery has not been adequately explored to determine the lessons that can be learnt in delivering accessible mental health services for this important minority group.

-As such, using a series of semi-structured interviews with key health and disability professionals and intellectual disability advocates this project will explore the following questions:
+As such, using a series of semi-structured interviews with key health and disability professionals and intellectual disability advocates this project explored the following questions:

 - What is the historical experience of health and disability professionals, and intellectual disability advocates clinicians in delivery of, and access to, mental health services for people with intellectual disability in NSW?